Fast-growing baby brand Lalo shares their 3 proven strategies for achieving operational excellence and growing not just bigger but better.

 With this operational plan, you'll ensure you only order stock that will actually sell.
 This way, you're not unnecessarily tying up capital.

-But you can also use this plan to negotiate a discounted unit price with your suppliers or manufacturers.
+But you can also use this plan to negotiate vendor terms and get a discounted unit price with your suppliers.
 Any predictability you can offer becomes leverage in the conversation.
 (Heads up: You might need to commit to fulfilling so many POs with this partner to seal the deal.)

 This way, you lower your COGS, so you spend less to make each dollar of revenue.
 As a result, your brand becomes more profitable without raising its prices.